Dretch/monomer-flatpak-example/README.md

 - **A.** This can be done just like the desktop file, see [this app](assets) for an example.
 - **Q. Why do we need a patched cabal-flatpak?**
 - **A.** The patches make cabal-flatpak include library executables (alex, happy, c2hs) into the Flatpak manifest.
 The author will try and get this change upstreamed.
+- **Q. Can portals be tested without building the Flatpak?**
+- **A.** Yes!
+The portal APIs work from regular executables, so long as Flatpak is installed.

 ## Gotchas
+- Flatpak is Linux only, whereas Monomer itself also works on Windows and MacOS.
 - This process requires your application (not just the libraries it depends on) to be published on Hackage - this might not be something you would otherwise bother with.
 Changes to `cabal-flatpak` could in theory avoid this requirement - since Flatpak could pull directly from Git tags rather than from Hackage.
 - All the libraries your app needs must be on Hackage too.
 Again in theory you could use Git to work around this.
 - If any of the Haskell libraries your app depends on are building executables, these will be included in the Flatpak too, increasing the size.
 You will probably need to add the executables to `cleanup` to avoid this (see [this manifest template for this example](flatpak/io.github.Dretch.MonomerFlatpakExample.template.json)).